pretzelhammer/rust-blog/posts/common-rust-lifetime-misconceptions.md

    |        ------ first borrow later used here
 ```

 I guess we can copy each byte.
-Copying is okay when we're working with bytes but if we turned `ByteIter` into a generic slice iterator that can iterate over any `&'a [T]` then we might want to use it in the future with types that may be very expensive or impossible to copy / clone.
+Copying is okay when we're working with bytes but if we turned `ByteIter` into a generic slice iterator that can iterate over any `&'a [T]` then we might want to use it in the future with types that may be very expensive or impossible to copy and clone.
 Oh well, I guess there's nothing we can do about that, the code compiles so the lifetime annotations must be right, right?

 Nope, the current lifetime annotations are actually the source of the bug!
 It's particularly hard to spot because the buggy lifetime annotations are elided.
-Lets expand the elided lifetimes to get a clearer look at the problem:
+Let's expand the elided lifetimes to get a clearer look at the problem:

 ```rust
 struct ByteIter<'a> {